DISCLAIMER: The views communicated on this site are mine alone and do not represent those of any my past or present

 After a few years in nearby Danville High School, in 2004, I moved to Morton High School, where I have been ever since.
 In early 2007, I attended a Texas Instruments “T3” conference, which moved my proficiency with the TI-84 plus and TI-Voyage to a whole new level.
 This was also a conference where TI showcased the TI-Nspire, which was quite amazing to all of the conference attendees.

 Shortly after winning the state title, Morton handed me the responsibility of implementing an AP Statistics course, one primarily intended for students that had never taken honors math classes.
 The material and the challenge of the audience were instantly appealing.
 When the results came in at the end of the first year, 87% of our students had achieved a 3 or better vs. 59% nationally, and we had a mean score of 3.4 vs a national mean of 2.85.

 But along the way, I found myself wondering how much farther I could go with the statistics content I was using with my students.
-That has led me to my study of the R programming language, the Johns Hopkins Data Science Specialization, and I hope ultimately, a new career.
+That has led me to my study of the R programming language, the Johns Hopkins Data Science Specialization, and a new career in data science.

 Business Owners, Product Designers, and Advertisers